CLOSING DAY – 3 Ways to Live Out Your Faith in the Real World

-I told them that I trusted that they will take care of it.
+I told them that I trusted that they would take care of it.
 Then the seller’s agent sat back with a sense of relief and uttered in disbelief, “thank you.”

 Three Ways to Live Out Your Faith in the Real World

-If you walk the talk, defuse contentious situations and know that the “how” matters more than the “what,” you will become a discipled leader.
+If you walk the talk, defuse contentious situations, and know that the “how” matters more than the “what,” you will become a leader others will want to follow.

 Do you want to level up your leadership skills?
 Visit my website, prestonpoore.com, today!